Jackson, Mississippi: Infrastructure

 On March 27, 2015, Jackson Mayor Tony Yarber issued a state of emergency for transportation (potholes) and water infrastructure (breaks in water mains).
 The quality of Jackson's water infrastructure system decreased after the severe winter weather of 2014–2015.
 Jackson's office estimated the cost to fix the roads and water pipes at $750 million to $1 billion.

 After issuing the state of emergency, the City of Jackson filed a letter of intent to Department of Health to borrow $2.5 million to repair broken water pipes.
 The Jackson City Council must approve the mayor's proposal.
 Additionally, Mayor Yarber asked for help from both FEMA and the state Governor's office.

 Calling for a state of emergency increases the likelihood that the U.S. Department of Transportation would give the city money from a "quick release" funding account.

 In late August 2022, the Pearl River overflowed, flooding much of the city and contaminating the water supply.
 Mayor Lumumba declared a state of emergency and shut down all businesses and schools.

 Transportation

 In 2015, 11 percent of the city of Jackson households lacked a car, which decreased to 7.6 percent in 2016.
 The national average was 8.7 percent in 2016.
 Jackson averaged 1.68 cars per household in 2016, compared to a national average of 1.8.

 Jackson has an increasing number of bicycle lanes.

-Jackson–Medgar Wiley Evers International Airport is located east of city in Rankin County.
+Jackson–Medgar Wiley Evers International Airport, the busiest commercial airport in Mississippi, is located east of city in Rankin County between Flowood and Pearl.

+Jackson's Union Station serves Amtrak's daily overnight train, the City of New Orleans from Chicago to New Orleans.
+The intermodal station also serves Greyhound Lines intercity buses and is the primary station for Jackson's municipal buses.

+The city is at the intersection of major Interstate and Federal Highways: north-south I-55, US 49, US 51, east–west I-20 and US 80.